ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 ```

 ## Quick Start
 By default, the package is configured to mask the `Patient.name` field.
+In a new ballerina project, you can use the following code to see it in action.
+Use `bal run` to execute the code.

 ```ballerina
 import ballerinax/health.fhir.r4utils.deidentify;